DillonSW/Capstone_Team_5/Documentation/Signoffs/Motor System.md

 Since the motor we are looking at can have a holding torque of 12 Nm, it will meet the constraints of outputting enough torque and securing the devices.
 We would be able to operate the motor at a lower demand than its maximum, putting less strain on the motor over time.

 The motor, as stated before, can rotate 1.8° per step.
 The datasheet states that there is a 0.09 tolerance, meaning the motor can step anywhere from 17.1° to 18.9° in 10 steps.
 Because the Mechanical Engineering team plans on keeping the rotation ratio between the motor and the platform the same, there will be, at maximum, 0.9° of error per board.
 This error is allowable, as this is not enough error for the sensor to miss the board during a rotation.

+The datasheets also claim that the driver will cause the motor to not lose its steps.
+While that does not seem feasible, the datasheet gives different amounts of micro steps that the encoder can have.
+These values can range from 400 to 51200.
+An encoder's resolution can be represented as pulses per revolution (PPR).
+Given that the stepper motor we chose has can rotate 1.8° per step, the minimum PPR we would need is

+$N = 360/I$

+Where

+N = Number of points per revolution (or per 360°)

+I = Smallest required increment of measurement.
+For this motor, $I = 1.8°$

+Therefore

+$N = 360/1.8 = 200$

+This means that the bare minimum amount of PPR, or encoder resolution, that we would need to accurately reach our destination is 200.
+Because the stepper motor driver encoder's resolution can go from 400 to 51200, and resolution will suffice for precisely meeting our specifications.
+To account for potential error and to further increase the precision and accuracy of our stepper motor, we will choose an encoder resolution of 12800 PPR.

 ## BOM